Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 Walking out of the salon with a new (or refreshed) hair color is one of the best feelings ever.
 A shiny new coat for your mane is like an instant confidence boost and can put you in a seriously happy mood.
 But sadly, all good things come to an end—and why does it always feel like, before you know it, your roots are showing again?
-Whether you have a colorist who you visit on the regular or you’re an at-home hair dye kind of person, consistently having to touch up your hair color when your roots grow in takes serious dedication (and money).
+Whether you have a colorist who you visit on the regular or you’re an at-home hair dye kind of person, consistently having to touch up your hair color takes serious dedication (and money).
 Luckily, there are a few easy tips and tricks you can follow to help camouflage your roots in between hair color appointments (or box dye sessions).
 Here are 15 root coverage tips worth considering, whether you have blonde hair, brown hair, or red hair.
 Find the ones that work for you, then put them to good use!